weyoss/redis-smq/packages/redis-smq/docs/api/classes/Configuration.md

 #### Throws

-When the configuration has not been initialized
+OperationNotAllowedError When the configuration has not been initialized

+#### Throws

+PanicError

 #### Example